+Geography is the study of Earth’s landscapes, peoples, places and environments.
 Geography is unique in bridging the social sciences (human geography) with the natural sciences (physical geography).
-Human geography concerns the understanding of the dynamics of cultures, societies and economies, and physical geography concerns the understanding of the dynamics of physical landscapes and the environment.
+Human geography is about understanding of the dynamics of cultures, societies and economies, and physical geography is about understanding the dynamics of physical landscapes and the environment.

 The key concepts which underpin the study of Geography are interdependence, environmental interaction, sustainable development, cultural understanding and physical processes.
 Students will deepen and broaden their knowledge of these concepts through studying a range of topics, all linking explicitly to the national curriculum.
 Students will be taught physical geography (e.g. tectonic processes, tropical rainforests, coastal processes, climate change) and human geography (e.g. China, population, global inequalities, climate change).
 When studying these topics, students will also encounter key concepts that they will be able to apply in other subjects (e.g. Science, Maths).